The signs that an employee might be struggling with their mental health at work and how best to respond

 7. Time to Change: This campaign works to create inclusive workplaces, and end mental health stigma and discrimination in the UK.
 They provide resources and support for individuals and organisations to challenge stigma and promote understanding around mental health at work.

-8. Workplace Wellbeing Toolkits: Organisations that provide mental health tools like the Mental Health Foundation and the Chartered Institute of Personnel and Development (CIPD) offer a wide range of resources and toolkits to help employers implement positive wellbeing strategies and promote mental health at work.
+8. Workplace Wellbeing Toolkits: Organisations that provide mental health tools like the Mental Health Foundation and the Chartered Institute of Personnel and Development (CIPD) offer a wide range of resources and toolkits to help employers implement positive emotional wellbeing strategies and promote mental health at work.

 It's essential for individuals to know their rights regarding mental health in the workplace, where to seek support when needed, and where they can access occupational health services.